 Mats also observed local ceilidhs, attracting experienced dancers, beginners, families, young people and tourists to the dance floor.
 The dances were all-together more inclusive occasions.
 Mats decided to introduce some of these well-known and simpler dances to the public events he was organising, negotiating with the local dance clubs to find a balance between simple & inclusive and difficult & exclusive.
 It worked!

-David Francis was next to present, focussing on the figure and the role of the dance caller.
+David Francis was next to present, focusing on the figure and the role of the dance caller.
 He considered the role itself to be a conscious intervention in a tradition that has re-configured the ceilidh dance tradition in Scotland.

 The standard repertoire across Scotland had been a collection of couple dances from the 19th and 20th centuries, mostly of British and European origin, and a number of set dances with origins in Scotland – all danced to Scottish tunes, by and large.
 In the early 1950s, in England especially, there was a short-lived craze for square dancing, which was imported from the US.
 This brought with it the idea of the caller.
 A selection of square dances found their way into the repertoire and the English Folk Dance and Song Society began utilising the figure of the caller for English dances too.